RGB-D Indiscernible Object Counting in Underwater Scenes: Experiments

 We present the results of 14 mainstream crowd-counting algorithms and \ourmodel~in Table~\ref{table:results_baselines}.
 All methods follow the same evaluation protocol: the model is selected via the val set.
 Based on the results, we observe: \begin{itemize} \item Among all previous methods, the recent CLTR~\cite{liang2022end} outperforms the rest, with 18.07, 41.90, 0.43 on the test set for MAE, MSE, and NAE, respectively.
 The reason is that this method uses a transformer encoder to learn global information and a transformer decoder to directly predict center points for object instances. \item Some methods (MAN~\cite{lin2022boosting} and P2PNet~\cite{song2021rethinking}) perform competitively on DOC datasets such as JHU++~\cite{sindagi2019pushing} and NWPU~\cite{gao2020nwpu}, but perform worse on \ourdataset.
 For example, MAN achieves 53.4 and 209.9 for MAE and MSE on JHU++, outperforming other methods, including CLTR which achieves 59.5 and 240.6 for MAE and MSE.
 However, MAN underperforms on \ourdataset, compared to CLTR, DM-Count, NoisyCC, and BL.
 This shows that methods designed for DOC do not necessarily work well for indiscernible objects.
 Hence, IOC requires specifically designed solutions. \item These methods, including BL, NoisyCC, DM-Count, and GL, which propose new loss functions for crowd counting, perform well despite being simple.
 For example, GL achieves 18.80, 46.19, and 0.47 for MAE, MSE, and NAE on the test set. \end{itemize}

 Different from previous methods, \ourmodel~is specifically designed for IOC with two novelties: (1) combining density and regression branches in a unified framework, which improves the underlying features; (2) density-based transformer encoder, which strengthens the feature regions where objects exist.
 On both the val and test sets, \ourmodel~is superior to all previous methods for MAE, MSE, and NAE.
-Besides the quantitative results, we also show qualitative results of some approaches in Fig.~\ref{fig:qual_examples}.